All About CMHC’s Mortgage-Insurance Premium Changes – Monday Morning Interest Rate Update (March 3, 2014)

 Five-year variable-rate mortgages are offered at rates as low as prime minus 0.65%, which works out to 2.35% using today’s prime rate of 3.00%.
 Several Big Five banks lowered their posted rates to 4.99% last week so a drop in the Mortgage Qualifying Rate (MQR), which is used to underwrite variable-rate applications, should be right around the corner.

 The Bottom Line: Mortgage-default insurance just got a little more expensive for the typical Canadian high-ratio borrower.
 Nonetheless, these cost increases are justified and should not produce any material impact on our real estate markets.
-To put our soon-to-be slightly more expensive high-ratio mortgage programs in perspective, consider that they still enable Canadians to buy principal residences with leverage ratios of up to 19 to 1, and at far cheaper rates than any conceivable alternative.David Larock is an independent full-time mortgage planner and industry insider.
+To put our soon-to-be slightly more expensive high-ratio mortgage programs in perspective, consider that they still enable Canadians to buy principal residences with leverage ratios of up to 19 to 1, and at far cheaper rates than any conceivable alternative.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.